-If there are pipes behind the walls, insulate behind & beside them.
+If there are pipes behind the walls, insulate behind and beside them.
 Do not let the insulation separate the pipes from the heated space.

 Install a vapor barrier over the insulation, if required.
-Nail wallboard to the studs & finish as desired.
+Nail wallboard to the studs and finish as desired.

 Shore up any floor joists that terminate above the new window.

 Excavate a new light well outside the basement wall.
-Be sure to provide a drain & build a retaining wall for the light well.
+Be sure to provide a drain and build a retaining wall for the light well.

-Install the window frame in the opening & patch around it filling any cracks with mortar.
+Install the window frame in the opening and patch around it filling any cracks with mortar.
 Then install the window in the frame.

 Attach trim around the window or leave the edge of the frame exposed to be covered with wallboard.